 Bar Guru and Product Developer

-Here’s the skinny on Two Degrees from the chef herself:
+Here’s the skinny on 2 Degrees from the chef herself:

 Our gluten free, vegan bars have been a real hit with consumers.
 Apple Pecan has a profile that is almost like apple pie, but also teeming with sunflower seeds, almond butter and figs. Chocolate Peanut is a real American flavor profile, but with dried plums, raisins, sunflower and sesame seeds, it has a new twist.
 For those who don’t eat nuts, Chocolate Banana is a tasty option which smacks of bright banana tones.
 My personal favorite is the Cherry Almond which has loads of unsweetened cherries and almonds, as well as creamy almond butter.